billliu1992/catalyst-docs/docs/quick-start/quick-install-node.md

 You can record HTTP requests and their statuses by installing a library for your framework, or manually instrumenting yourself.

 Currently, we have a library for [Express](https://expressjs.com/).
-Feel free to [reach out](mailto:bill@privium.xyz) if you'd like to see your framework supported.
+If you'd like to use Catalyst with a different library, you can either [manually instrument yourself](/guides/instrument-node-http), or [reach out to us](mailto:bill@privium.xyz).

 First, add the package.